-A retake: the exceptional opportunity to be assessed in a module for the third time, having failed to reach the required pass standard at the first sit and resit where an award board has accepted a student's extenuating circumstances.
+A retake: the exceptional opportunity to take the module again, having failed to reach the required pass standard at the first sit and resit.
+This allows a sit and a resit This is only available where an award board has exercised the discretion available to it and made the decision to permit an exceptional retake.